Module checking of pushdown multi-agent systems: --hardness of ATL* pushdown module-checking

-\paragraph{Behaviour of the $\PMS$ $\PS$ and encoding of accepting computation trees on $\alpha$} The $\PMS$ $\PS$ in Theorem~\ref{theorem:lowerboundReduction} generates, for different environment behaviors, all the possible computation trees of $\mathcal{M}$.
+We now describe the behaviour of the open turn-based $\PMS$ $\PS$ over $\Agents =\{\sys,\env\}$ in Theorem~\ref{theorem:lowerboundReduction}.
+Since $\PS$ is turn-based, every configuration is either controlled by the agent $\sys$ (the \emph{system}) or by the agent $\env$ (the \emph{environment}).
+Thus, in the following, for \emph{external} (resp., \emph{internal}) nondeterminism, we mean that at a given configuration, the choices are resolved by the environment (resp., system) agent, i.e., the configuration is controlled by the environment (resp., the system) agent.
+Intuitively, the $\PMS$ generates, for different environment behaviors, all the possible computation trees of $\mathcal{M}$.
 External nondeterminism is used in order to produce the actual symbols of each ATM configuration code.
 Whenever the $\PMS$ $\PS$ reaches the end of an existential (resp., universal) guessed ATM configuration code $w_C$, it simulates the existential (resp., universal) choice of $\mathcal{M}$ from $C$ by external (resp., internal) nondeterminism, and, in particular, $\PS$ chooses a symbol in $\{l,r\}$ and marks the next guessed ATM configuration with this symbol.
 This ensures that, once we fix the environment behavior, we really get a tree $T$ where each existential ATM configuration code is followed by (at least) one ATM configuration code marked by a symbol in $\{l,r\}$, and every universal configuration is followed (in different branches) by two ATM configurations codes, one marked by the symbol $l$ and the other one marked by the symbol $r$.